telerik/xaml-docs/controls/radexpander/features/expand_direction.md

 # Expand Direction

 The __ExpandDirection__ property gets or sets the direction in which the content would expand.
-This property is an enumeration which expose four values: __Down, Left, Right, Up__.
+This property is an enumeration which exposes four values: __Down, Left, Right, Up__.

 #### __[XAML] Example 1: Setting ExpandDirection property__
 {{region radexpander-features-expand_direction_0}}